gagandeep/Web-Architecture-Evolution/Chapter0.md

 These advancement happened in the era of uncertainity and wars.
 These early computers either used for encryption/decryption of sensity information, accurate attacks to moving targets, scientific calculations by scientist for weapon of mass destruction including Nuclear to defense mechanism, etc.

 ### 3. Digital Computers
 The *Manchester Baby* was the world's first Stored-program computer.
 It was degined to use *Williams tube* as digital storage device.
 Manchester Baby was small and primitive from that era standards also.
-Design of Machester baby led to design of more usable computer Manchester Mark
+Design of Machester baby led to design of more usable computer Manchester Mark 1, Grace Hopper was the first person to develop a [compiler](https://en.wikipedia.org/wiki/Compiler "Compiler") for programming language.

 ### 5. Mobile Computers